Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 are stored in HDFS.
 Alluxio can also be used as the default file system for Hive.
 In the following sections, we will describe how to use Hive with Alluxio for these use cases.

-## Create External Table Located in Alluxio
+## Create External Table from Files Located in Alluxio

 Hive can create external tables from files stored on Alluxio.
 The setup is fairly straightforward and the change is also isolated from other Hive tables.
 An example use case is to store frequently